status-im/help.status.im/docs/en/getting-started/create-or-restore-your-status-profile-using-a-recovery-phrase.md

 ## Create or restore your profile using a recovery phrase

-When you restore your Status profile using a recovery phrase, Status tries to pull your information from the [decentralized Waku network][understand-peer-to-peer-messaging].
+When you restore your Status profile using a recovery phrase, Status tries to pull your information from the [decentralized Waku network][peer-to-peer-messaging].
 Status doesn't use centralized servers and doesn't store your profile information.

 === "Mobile"